konflux-ci/konflux-ci/README.md

           repository: quay.io/my-user/my-konflux-component-release
 ```

-3. If onboarded not using the UI, you'd need to have the repository created on the
+3. :gear: If onboarded not using the UI, you'd need to have the repository created on
-   registry before releases can be pushed to it.
+   the registry before releases can be pushed to it.
 See more details on creating
    repositories in [previous steps](#push-builds-to-external-repository).

    If you're using the UI to onboard, the Quay.io application you created will be able
    to create new repositories under that application's organization.

-Deploy the managed environment team's namespace, along with the resources mentioned
+:gear: Deploy the managed environment team's namespace, along with the resources
-above:
+mentioned above:

 ```bash
 kubectl create -k ./test/resources/demo-users/user/managed-ns2